cycle/docs/advanced/single-table-inheritance.md

 }
 ```

-You can store `Article` same way as parent entity.
+You can store `Article` same way as the parent entity.

 > Note, ORM will create special column in your entity table `_type` in which child id will be stored.